Weekly Meditation Classes at the

 in the Frances Lambe Room 2

-This series is suitable both for beginners, and for more advanced meditators.
+These classes are suitable both for beginners & for more advanced meditators.
 Each class will include a talk and 2 guided meditations.
+Each class is self-contained, so you can attend any or all of the classes.
 Everyone is welcome!

 Questions?
 Please contact us at meditateinnfld@gmail.com